baogorek/datascroller/README.md

   + Then press `Enter`
   + Note that you can execute new queries against the data frame you just created, or go back

-- Return from query view to entire data frame
+- Return from query/filter view to entire data frame
   + b

 - Exiting